FrancisTX/ECS150_Project3/REPORT.md

 Before we read from the memory page, we need to find the page with a specific `tid` like we did in the previous function.
 If the page exists, we can take the next step.
 We need to determine if the reading size is out of the page’s bound (`TPS_SIZE`) and if the buffer is null.
 Then, we can do the reading using the `memcpy()`, because this function can copy from a source file (the beginning of the memory page) a specific length (`length`) from a specific position (`offset`) to a destination file (`buffer`).
 That is just what we need here.

 ## `tps_write()`
 In the `tps_write()`, we almost do the same thing, check if `tid` exists, if the page size after writing will over the `TPS_SIZE` and if the buffer is NULL.
 Then, we use the `memcpy()` to write the data in `buffer` to the memory page from the position `offset`.
 The most different point from the `tps_read()` is that we also need to check if the current thread shares this memory page with other threads.
 If there are more than one thread using this one page, we need to copy-on-write.

+## `tps_clone()`
+Before we clone the thread’s `TPS`, we need to check if the given thread has a `TPS` in the queue by using `queue_iteratet()`.
+If the thread’s `TPS` is not in the queue, we cannot clone it.
+Also, we need to check whether the current thread (the thread who calling the `tps_clone`) have already had a `TPS` in the queue, using `queue_iterate` as well.
+If there is not, we can step into clone.
+First we create a new `TPS` and store it in the heap.
+Then, setting up the value in `TPS`, the `tid` should be the current thread’s `tid` and the memory page is just the given thread’s memory page.
+Finally, we `queue_enqueue` this `TPS` in to the `tps_queue`.